-Line 2 - Enter the amount of credit under Section 1040F of the Internal Revenue Code of Puerto Rico of 1994, as amended, of the previous years that was not used and is carried over due to the 25% limitation.
+Line 2 - Enter the amount of credit under Section 1051.07 of the Code, of the previous years that was not used and is carried over due to the 25% limitation.
 Submit a detailed schedule to reflect the composition of the carryover.